wKategianes/Mamma-Mia--Match-2/README.md

   ## :pencil: Description

 Mamma Mia!
-Match 2! is a game about memory and most of all **concentration**!
+Match 2! is a game about memory and most of all _**concentration**_!
 The board contains 10 cards that are face down and must be matched in order to win.
-You begin playing by clicking on the play button and start clicking the cards and trying your best to match all 10!
+You begin playing by clicking on the play button!
+Start by clicking the cards and trying your best to match all 10!
 If you are able to match all the cards before you run out of continues you win!

  </div>